-ENGR 040 Fund of Engineering Exam Prep

-This course prepares the students for The Fundamentals of Engineering Exam by providing them with the techniques and strategies of taking the FE exam, and reviewing core topics and focus areas of the exam.
+ENGR 040 Fund of Engineering Exam Prep 0.0 SH Γ1 This course prepares the students for The Fundamentals of Engineering Exam by providing them with the techniques and strategies of taking the FE exam, and reviewing core topics and focus areas of the exam.
 A practice test similar to the actual exam in terms of duration and content is offered to the students.

-Field of Study Restrictions: Engineering Science Majors only.

-ENGR 060 Engineering Seminar Non-Credit

-Non-credit version of ENGR 260.
+Class Level Restriction: Senior only Field of Study Restrictions: Engineering Science Majors only.
+Engineering Seminar Non-Credit ENGR 060 0.0 SH [] Non-credit version of ENGR 260.
 The title will be extended to describe the current topic.

-ENGR 101 Graphical Communications

-This is a course in graphical communication, expression, and interpretation applicable to engineering, sciences, and other technology fields of study.
+ENGR 101 Graphical Communications [] This is a course in graphical communication, expression, and interpretation applicable to engineering, sciences, and other technology fields of study.
 The ability to visualize in three dimensions is developed through shape description, sketching, and multi-view projection exercises.
 The course includes, but is not limited to, the engineering and architectural scales, engineering lettering, geometric constructions, use of instruments, and dimensioning.

-Intro Engineering Profession ENGR 160

-Exploration of engineering, including fields of engineering; expectations of engineering schools; and engineering topics such as time management, project management, CAD design, modeling, computing, fabrication, and ethical issues.
+ENGR 160 Intro Engineering Profession 2.0 SH [] Exploration of engineering, including fields of engineering; expectations of engineering schools; and engineering topics such as time management, project management, CAD design, modeling, computing, fabrication, and ethical issues.
+Class Level Restriction: Freshman and Sophomore only.
+History of Technology 3.0 SH [] History of technology, including the intellectual and economic process of technological innovation, elements contributing to technological progress, the impact of such progress on the human experience, and the application of tech history to evaluating and extrapolating current trends in engineering and technology.
+ENGR 180 Project Management 3.0 SH [] A hands-on course for learning the basic principles of planning, implementing, and managing a project.

-Project Management

-A hands-on course for learning the basic principles of planning, implementing, and managing a project.
 Students will participate as team members in a community-based project and will analyze the project, integrating what they are learning with their personal experience.
 The course will emphasize problem solving, effective communication, ethics, and citizenship.

-Engineering Mechanics:Statics

-This course is to introduce students to some fundamental principles of the mechanics and their applications to problems of engineering.
+ENGR 201 Engineering Mechanics:Statics 3.0 SH [] This course is to introduce students to some fundamental principles of the mechanics and their applications to problems of engineering.
 It is also geared towards helping students to thoroughly understand the presentation of the theory and its appplication to all disciplines of engineering as one decides to choose (civil, mechanical, electrical, computer, etc.) and stimulate an interest in engineering.
 Prerequisite: MATH 182 (may be taken concurrently) and PHYS 201.

-ENGR 202 Engineering Mechanics:Dynamics

-This course is an application of the fundamental concepts of mechanics, including resultants of force systems, free-body diagrams, equilibrium of rigid bodies, and analyses of structures as studied in ENGR 201.
+Engineering Mechanics: Dynamics [] This course is an application of the fundamental concepts of mechanics, including resultants of force systems, free-body diagrams, equilibrium of rigid bodies, and analyses of structures as studied in ENGR 201.
 Prerequisite: PHYS 201, MATH 182, and ENGR 201.

-ENGR 203 Mechanics of Materials
+Mechanics of Materials [] This course is the branch of mechanics that deals with the relationship between external loads and